MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-facebook.md

 ## Connect a bot to Facebook Messenger

-> [!NOTE]
-> Starting December 16, 2019, Workplace by Facebook is changing security model for custom integrations.
-Current integrations built with Microsoft Bot Framework need to be updated to use Bot Framework Adapter (available in JavaScript/Node.js) and deployed using a Web App on Azure.
-New Workplace bots that are developed using Microsoft Bot Framework should also use the JavaScript Facebook adapter.
-Learn more about [using Facebook adapter](https://aka.ms/botframework-workplace-adapter).
-Instructions below will work only until December 16, 2019.

 To learn more about developing for Facebook Messenger, see the [Messenger platform documentation](https://developers.facebook.com/docs/messenger-platform).
 You may wish to review Facebook's [pre-launch guidelines](https://developers.facebook.com/docs/messenger-platform/product-overview/launch#app_public), [quick start](https://developers.facebook.com/docs/messenger-platform/guides/quick-start), and [setup guide](https://developers.facebook.com/docs/messenger-platform/guides/setup).

 To configure a bot to communicate using Facebook Messenger, enable Facebook Messenger on a Facebook page and then connect the bot.